threebytesfull/SnowFlakeProject/README.md

 * [http://packs.download.atmel.com](http://packs.download.atmel.com)

 I used the version 1.2.91 pack.

+Unpack the atpack file with `unzip` (it's just a zipfile with a different extension):

+    unzip -d $HOME/ARM/SAMD20_DFP-1.2.91 Atmel.SAMD20_DFP.1.2.91.atpack

 The `SAMD20` environment variable should point to the `samd20` directory inside
 it: